University Centre Colchester (UCC) Skip To Main Content

 The AQM process is intended to be proportionate to the number of courses offered, the subject specificities, as well as the size of student cohorts, so that any monitoring and enhancement can be impactful and timely.

-As of the 2023/24 academic year UCC moved to ongoing in-year monitoring of its provision through programme level Programme Monitoring Reviews (PMR), alongside institutional returns to its accrediting or validating partners.
+UCC undertakes ongoing in-year monitoring of its provision through programme level Programme Monitoring Reviews (PMR), alongside institutional reporting and individualised returns to its accrediting or validating partners.

-Programme level monitoring reviews (for the attention of UCC L&T committee) are intended to capture the qualitative student experience whereas institutional reporting (for the attention of UCC Academic Board) identifies the quantitatively measured institutional performance indicators.
+Programme level monitoring reviews are intended to capture the qualitative student experience whereas institutional reporting identifies the quantitatively measured institutional performance indicators.

 1 Programme Monitoring Reviews (PMR)

-The Programme Monitoring Review (PMR) will continue to be used for the 2024/25 academic year.
-It is required to be completed for any ongoing programme that has 5 or more active registrations.
-Programmes that have completed teach out arrangements in 2023/24 are not required to complete a PMR.
+A Programme Monitoring Review is required to be completed for any ongoing programme that has 5 or more active registrations.
+Programmes that have completed teach out arrangements in 2024/25 are not required to complete a PMR.

-The PMR is a document which is updated once every Semester by the course team concerned.
+The PMR is a document which is updated throughout the academic year and is reviewed once per semester by the course team concerned.

 2 PMRs & resulting actions